Graduate PLUS Loans

 Federal Direct Graduate PLUS loans are federal loans which supplement Stafford loans for most students.
 The maximum amount available to borrow is equal to the student budget minus all other financial aid.

-Grad PLUS loans have a fixed interest rate of 7.9% which accumulates while the student is enrolled.
-However, the lender will allow the interest to accrue separately until the time the student enters repayment, at which point the interest will capitalize (i.e., become part of the principal).
+Grad PLUS loans first disbursed between July 1, 2013 and June 30, 2014 have a fixed interest rate of 6.41%, which accumulates while the student is enrolled.
+(Grad PLUS loans first disbursed between July 1, 2006 and June 30, 2013 have a fixed interest rate of either 7.9% or 8.5% with lender-specific reductions possible.)
+The lender allows the interest to accrue separately until the time the student enters repayment, at which point the interest will capitalize (i.e., become part of the principal).
 Repayment on the loans generally begins six months after graduation, or six months after the borrower ceases to be enrolled at least on a half-time basis.
-There is a 4% origination fee on Grad PLUS loans, which may increase to 4.204% due to the federal budget sequestration.
+There is a 4.204% origination fee on Grad PLUS loans.

 Grad PLUS loans, unlike Stafford loans, require a minimal credit check.
 This check, however, does not evaluate borrowers' credit scores, only their current standing on required payments, the existence of charged-off debt, and significant past events, such as bankruptcy.
 Contact the Financial Aid Office for more information if you have concerns about your credit.